pampa-labs/pampa-labs.github.io/docs/technical-writings/swarm-framework.md

 ### 5. Streaming

-The library also supports streaming responses, which can be particularly useful for providing a more responsive user experience.&#x20;
+The library also supports streaming responses, which can be particularly useful for providing a more responsive user experience.

-Here's an example of how to use streaming:

 ```python
 def stream(self, id, messages, debug=False):